 Iceland uses the Icelandic króna, abbreviated as ISK.
-It’s a currency that’s only used within Iceland, so you’ll need to swap your cash or use a card for most purchases because euros and dollars aren’t accepted in the country.
-Most places in Iceland do accept cards, but it’s always good to have some króna on hand — especially when exploring more remote areas where card readers might be less reliable.
+It’s a currency that’s only used within Iceland.
+Euros and dollars aren’t accepted, so you’ll need to exchange your home currency or use a card for most purchases.
+Most places in Iceland are extremely card-friendly, but it’s always good to have some króna on hand, especially when exploring more rural areas where card readers might be less prevalent.

 Icelandic Króna Denominations

 Iceland’s currency comes in both coins and banknotes.
-So what money does Iceland use in denominations?
+So, what denominations make up the money and currency in Iceland?
 Here’s how they’re divided:

 Banknote Denominations: